 Hajara Mohammed Rufai

-Hajara Mohammed Rufai is a Youth Development Practitioner with over 12 years practical experience in youth leadership training and capacity-building programming and implementation having worked with the Friedrich-Ebert-Stiftung – Ghana Office in the design and implementation of several capacity building programmes for various partner institutions such as parliament, electoral commission, political parties, youth and Women’s groups.
-Hajara Mohammed is currently working as a managing partner of Young Peace Brigades – Ghana, a local affiliate of United Network of Young Peace-Builders (UNOY) based in The Hague where she coordinates training and development.
-Hajara is a member of the National Commission for Civic Education steering Committee member for STAR-Ghana programe and Governing Council member for the new STAR-Ghana Foundation.
-Hajara Mohammed Rufai obtained her BA (Political Science & Religions) and Mphil (Study of Religions) from the University of Ghana in 2002 and 2010 respectively.
-She also holds a Masters in Public Sector Management (MPSM) from the Ghana Institute of Management and Public Administration (GIMPA) in 2016.
-Hajara has trained as a Certified ECOWAS/KAIPTC election observer with the Kofi Annan Peacekeeping Training Centre (2013).
+Hajara Mohammed Rufai is a Youth Development Practitioner with over 12 years practical experience in youth leadership training and capacity-building programming and implementation having worked with the Friedrich-Ebert-Stiftung – Ghana Office in the design and implementation of several capacity building programmes for various partner institutions such as Parliament, Electoral Commission, Political Parties, Youth and Women’s groups.
+Hajara Mohammed is currently working as a managing partner of Young Peace Brigades – Ghana, a local affiliate of the United Network of Young Peace-Builders (UNOY) based in The Hague where she coordinates training and development.
+Hajara is a member of the National Commission for Civic Education steering Committee member for STAR-Ghana programme and Governing Council member for the new STAR-Ghana Foundation.
+Hajara Mohammed Rufai obtained her Bachelor of Arts (Political Science & Religions) and MPhil (Study of Religions) from the University of Ghana in 2002 and 2010 respectively.
+She also holds a Master's in Public Sector Management (MPSM) from the Ghana Institute of Management and Public Administration (GIMPA) in 2016.
+Hajara has trained as a Certified ECOWAS/KAIPTC Election Observer with the Kofi Annan Peacekeeping Training Centre (2013).

 Victor K. BrobbeyCommission Member

 Victor K. Brobbey